cwbabcock/JavaRAT/ProgressUpdates.md

 ## Week 2 (Nov 5 - Nov 12)

 ### What did your team do last week?
+* Created and Finalized UML Disgram
+* Increased Frequencey of the meetings
+* Discuss design of the program

 ### What will you do this week?
+* Create Skeleton Code and Start Coding the project
+* Meet w/ Team Tuesday, Wednesday, and Friday
+* Create an Use Case (User Story)

 ### Any blocking issues/challanges need to be addressed?
+* Determing the best way to Pull Keylogger File from RAT to Client

+### Week 3 (Nov 12 - Nov 19)

+### What did your team do last week?
+*

+### What will you do this week?
+*

+### What What will you do this week?
+*

 # Comments
 1. I would expect to see more progress toward implementation.
 At least the project skeleton should be up by now.